 David Hertzberg , composer

-Born in 1990 in Los Angeles, California, Mr. Hertzberg started studying composition, violin, cello, and piano at the age of eight at the Colburn School in Los Angeles.
-Mr. Hertzberg completed his Bachelor’s and Master’s Degrees with Scholastic Distinction from the Juilliard School, where he worked with Samuel Adler.
-While there, he held a teaching fellowship and was awarded the John Erskine Prize for outstanding artistic and academic achievement.
-He holds an Artist Diploma from The Curtis Institute of Music, where he worked with Richard Danielpour.
+Born in 1990 in Los Angeles, Mr. Hertzberg began studying composition, violin, cello, and piano at the age of eight at the Colburn School.
+He completed his Bachelor’s and Master’s Degrees with Scholastic Distinction from The Juilliard School, where he worked with Samuel Adler.
+While there, he had numerous compositions performed by Juilliard ensembles at Alice Tully Hall, held a teaching fellowship, was awarded the John Erskine Prize for outstanding artistic and academic achievement, and won the Juilliard Orchestra’s composer competition and Arthur Friedman Composition Prize.
+David Hertzberg holds an Artist Diploma from The Curtis Institute of Music, where he worked with Richard Danielpour.

 [Surname is pronounced: Hurts-berg]